jross365/LMStudio-Client/Docs/Journal.md

     * "Temperature", "Max_Tokens" and "ContextDepth" should be stored, if not in the History File, then in the dialog file.
 I haven't gotten to writing dialog handling yet, so it's something to do while building is early.

+05/14 - New problems with Invoke-LMStream: The job is no longer reliably returning full/whole lines on its own.
+I need to figure out a way to figure out if the last line in $JobOutput is incomplete, and if so, carry it to the next line.